andras468/PayrocLayer4LoadBalancer/README.md

 # Known bugs and limitations

-* Graceful shutdown problem: SIGTERM is processed only if a new connection has been made, so it could be necessary to kill the process with SIGKILL.
 * No limits on connections to backends.
 * Only has one load balancing strategy.
 * Only TCP protocol supported.